Graduate School Curricular Guidelines CG

 International Cooperative Degree Considerations

-The process associated with International Cooperative Graduate Degree Agreement (ICGDA) involves multiple levels of review.
+International Cooperative Graduate Degree Agreements (ICGDA) involve multiple levels of review.

 - Notify the Office of International Affairs of the intent to establish an ICGDA between Ohio State and an international university.